mvolkmann/blog/src/lua.md

   ["2nd"] = "second",
   ["3rd"] = "third"
 }
--- If no match is found in `replTable`, it keeps the match. local s2 = string.gsub(s, pattern, replTable) print(s2)
+-- If a key for the match is not found in `replTable`, it keeps the match. local s2 = string.gsub(s, pattern, replTable) print(s2)
 -- The second time was easier than the first, and the 4th was a piece of cake.